maxamed-calia11/AMD-7000-Series-VFIO/README.md

 # Step 2: GRUB Command Line

-I'm only well-versed in booting linux with grub2, so if you're using systemd-boot, consult another guide to add these lines to your kernel command line:
+I'm only well-versed in booting Linux with grub2, so if you're using systemd-boot, consult another guide to add these lines to your kernel command line:

 If on AMD: